 One of the most popular software packages is the Cloud-based (so no downloading) Animaker, a DIY video Animation software that allows users to create great animated videos such as infographics, whiteboards, and cartoons using a huge pre-built library of customizable characters, images, and audio and over 1000 templates.
 It is very easy to get started, perfect for your first try. it uses a familiar drag and drop interface to allow you to add/edit elements, plus you can add gestures or expressions.
 There are a great support and video tutorials to guide you through every step of the process but it is pretty easy to grasp.
 Can be used for business, marketing, or personal animations and you can try it all out for free.
 And once you get the bug you can pay to upgrade.

 - Character Builder

 Free Version: Free version is limited to up to 5 downloads with watermark, 2 custom characters, 10 GIF downloads, 3 music tracks but there is no time limit.

 There are two paid versions (Starter from $19 per month & Business) with greater support, assets, and flexibility.

-Without doubt there is a large choice of free animation software and you’d be a fool not to take advantage of these free animation software packages.
-Which you prefer depends on your knowledge and skill level, but also the types of videos you want to make.
+Without a doubt, there is a large choice of free animation software and you’d be a fool not to take advantage of these free animation software packages.
+Which you prefer depends on your knowledge and skill level and the types of videos you want to make.
 It may be worth trying out a few options and playing around for a while, after all, it will only cost you time, not cash.
 Have some fun before getting serious.
 Educate yourself, watch some tutorials, and go with what takes your fancy, and suddenly you are an animator.
 Now get creative and really push those skills.